anxin16/Capstone-Project-3/Capstone-project-proposal.md

 Amazon product data:
 http://jmcauley.ucsd.edu/data/amazon/

-We’ll use 5-core dataset of books, which is subset of the data in which all users and items have at least 5 reviews.
+We’ll use 5-core dataset of Clothing and Shoes, which is subset of the data in which all users and items have at least 5 reviews.

 ## IV.
 APPROACH
 1. Data preparation